-Resolution of Conundrum: No Magnetic Field on the Axis of a Coil
+Resolution of Conundrum: No Magnetic Field On the Axis of a Coil

 It is surprising how easily one falls into this trap.
 It happened to professors (not stupid ones), so never mind if it happened to you!

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
-You may link to this page, because its location is permanent.
-See also the Encyclopedia of Laser Physics and Technology.
+You may link to this page and cite it, because its location is permanent.
+See also the RP Photonics Encyclopedia.

 Questions and Comments from Users

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him, e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.